nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The `time` should follow `YYYY/MM` format.
 - The time parameter is **optional**.
 If you add this optional parameter, it will show a list of all the expenses incurred in the month specified.
-If the optional time parameter is not given, it will show a list of all income across the entire time period.
+If the optional time parameter is not given, it will show a list of all expenses across the entire time period.

 Example of usage: `listExpense t/ 2023/03` Shows a list of all expenses incurred in the month 2023 March